-The NERC CDT in Oil & Gas is looking to recruit up to 30 PhD students for entry in October 2017.
-These 4-year studentships (UK/EU fee, stipend, £5k per annum Research Training & Support Grant allowance) are offered within the following four research themes:-
+Nine of the academic partners in the NERC CDT in Oil & Gas have PhD positions available to commence in early October 2018.
+These 4-year studentships (UK/EU fee, stipend, £5k per annum Research Training & Support Grant allowance) are offered within the following four broad research themes:-

-These studentships are of 4 years' duration in order to accommodate the unique Training Academy element of the CDT which runs alongside your PhD studies at your host institution.
-The Training Academy is wholly funded by 9 industry sponsors (BP, Cairn Energy, ConocoPhillips, OMV, Premier Oil, Shell, Statoil, Total and Woodside Energy) and comprises a total of 20 weeks' training delivered by academic, industry and regulatory experts on a residential basis to each student cohort.
+The CDT studentships are of 4 years' duration in order to accommodate the unique Training Academy element of the CDT which runs alongside your PhD studies at your host institution.
+The Training Academy is wholly funded by 8 core industry sponsors (BP, Cairn Energy, ConocoPhillips, Equinor (previously Statoil), ExxonMobil, Shell, Total and Verus Petroleum) and comprises a total of 20 weeks' training delivered by academic, industry and regulatory experts on a residential basis over the first 3 years of the studentship.
+Some courses are open to all of the CDT year entry cohorts thus affording you opportunities to develop links with the wider CDT community.
 There is also an annual graduate school conference at which students present their results and showcase the best academic research in oil and gas to industry, government and academic representatives.

 Applicants should follow the local recruitment procedures, including entry requirements, of the institution(s) they are interested in joining.
 All candidates are appointed on merit and the NERC CDT is committed to equality and diversity.
-Full NERC studentships are available to UK nationals and to EU citizens who have resided in the UK for a minimum of three years prior to commencing the studentship.
-The core partners (Aberdeen, Durham, Heriot-Watt, Imperial, Manchester and Oxford) match-fund studentships from their own resources, and EU citizens not meeting the prior UK residency requirement, and overseas applicants, are advised to contact these universities first before submitting an application to check that they meet the local funding criteria.
+Full studentships are available to UK and EU citizens only.